MattWestb/EFR32-FW/Billy_EZSP/README.md

 ZigbeeBillyRouter = EZSP 6.7.9.2.0 Router with GP proxy and joining / leaving with pairingg button if being used on one E1743 remote.
-Debug CLI is on the normal RX and TX pins so software leaving and joining as also possible CLI commands.
+Debug CLI is on the normal RX and TX pins so software leaving and joining is also possible CLI commands.